-Cheering for some Pirates’ players and friends in Friday’s winter league action:
+A few Pirates’ players and friends appeared in Wednesday’s winter league playoff games:

 PUERTO RICAN LEAGUE